 Highlights of Peru

-I then borded one of Peru's clean and comfortable long distance buses for the ride to Trujillo.
+I then boarded one of Peru's clean and comfortable long-distance buses for the ride to Trujillo.

 I escaped the city noise for a few nights at the beach in nearby Huanchaco.

 After a week on the coast, I boarded another bus and went back into the mountains, the Cordillera Blanca to be exact.

 Huaraz is a sizeable city of about 100,000 people which acts as the main hub for the region.